rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 ## Exercise results

-* Write a  playbook `play-vars.yml` that print the distribution name of the target with its major version, using global variables.
+* Write a  playbook, `play-vars.yml, ' using global variables, that prints the target's distribution name and major version.

 ```bash
 ---